 In the WebRTC mode, your new call will run in a softphone mode.
 You can either select other extensions to dial from your Contacts tab, or you can tab over to the Dialpad tab and enter the number you would like to dial.
 To call, click the blue phone icon that will appear at the bottom of this window.
 A new window will then pop up asking which skill groups you would like to be associated with the call, if any.

 If you would like certain skill groups to be associated with the call, select those skill groups, or if you do not want any skill groups associated, click the “Close” button.

 Now your call will begin.
 Once your call is connected to a line, you have a few options.
-You can mute the call by selecting the microphone icon, you can place the call on hold by selecting the pause icon, and you can transfer the call to another user by selecting the plus icon.
-When selecting this final icon, a window will pop up where you can select which user you would like the call to be transferred to, or enter an external number.
+You can mute the call by selecting the microphone icon, you can place the call on hold by selecting the pause icon, or you can perform a cold transfer to another user by selecting the plus icon.
+The dial pad icon is to add digit presses in the event you need to navigate a menu on your call.

 Once you are done with your call, simply click the end call button.